ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML Element ID Registry

-This document creates a new IANA Registry called
+This document creates a new IANA Registry called the "EBML Element ID" registry.
-"EBML Element ID Registry".

 Element IDs are described in section Element ID.
 Element IDs are encoded using the VINT mechanism described in section